Usage Guides

 Test Date

 CoAs are issued at time of manufacture.
-Peptide stability means the CoA values remain valid provided storage conditions outlined above are maintained.
+Peptide stability means CoA values remain valid provided storage conditions outlined above are maintained.

 Handling & Safety